Where Can You Find Free Scrap?

 • Siding Contractors

-We have seen that if you are not a contractor yourself, but a part-time or even a full-time scrapper that it truly is about who you know not who you are.
-Many scrappers have made deals with their local electricians, HVAC contractors, machine shops, and other general contractors to be able to get all of their scrap from them.
-Some deals have been splitting the scrap 50/50 as long as the scrapper does the loading and hauling.
+We have seen that if you are not a contractor yourself but a part-time or even a full-time scrapper, it truly is about who you know, not who you are.
+Many scrappers have made deals with local electricians, HVAC contractors, machine shops, and other general contractors to get their scrap.
+Some deals have been splitting the scrap 50/50 as long as the scrapper loads and hauling.

 Suggested Reading: Top 7 Careers That Generate Scrap Metal

-Another fun deal was that the scrapper gets 60% of the money but had to process and sort the materials before selling it to the local scrap yard.
-In this case, it means that the contractor gets about the same amount of money, but gives the scrapper the chance to spend more of their time to make more money.
+Another fun deal was that the scrapper got 60% of the money but had to process and sort the materials before selling them to the local scrap yard.
+In this case, the contractor receives about the same amount of money but allows the scrapper to spend more of their time to make more money.

 Idea #3 – Buy Scrap – Sell Scrap

 Some people have been able to buy scrap from contractors and resell it to scrap yards.
-While some scrappers may think that this goes against all of the unwritten “scrapper laws,” making money is making money.
-If you are able to find a way to buy something for $70 and sell it for $100 wouldn’t you want to do that?
-Sometimes the dollar amounts are much larger and you may be guessing as to what the price that you will receive is but there are always opportunities out there if you look for them.
-It’s also a good idea to check out some local junk shops or antique stores for some things they are looking to get rid of.
+While some scrappers may think this goes against all unwritten “scrapper laws,” making money is making money.
+If you can find a way to buy something for $70 and sell it for $100, wouldn’t you want to do that?
+Sometimes, the dollar amounts are much more significant, and you may be guessing the price you will receive, but there are always opportunities if you look for them.
+It’s also a good idea to check out local junk shops or antique stores for things they want to get rid of.

 Suggested Reading: 4 Steps To Selling Your Scrap Online